hpcarcher/2014-07-21-cranfield/archer/sessions/Shell.md

     $ bash
     $ CTRL-D

-When a login shell is created:

-* `.bashrc` is read
-* `.bash_profile` is read.
+Create new login or GitBash shell.

+Creation:

-When an interactive, non-login, shell is created:
+* `.bashrc` is read when an interactive, non-login, shell is created

-* `.bashrc` is read
+* `.bash_profile` is also read when a login shell is created

-Distinction is important when running applications that spawn new shells e.g. `mpiexec.hydra`.
+* Keep distinction in mind when running applications that spawn new shells e.g. `mpiexec.hydra`.

 Other shells have their own equivalents (e.g. `.profile`).

 Clean up
 --------

-Remove temporary files and directories e.g.:

     $ rm *.out
     $ rm *.txt